What to Expect Flying QF1 from Sydney to London via Singapore

 Upon arrival in Singapore, all QF1 passengers are required to disembark the plane.
 Do not leave anything on board as the aircraft will be fully cleaned during the transit in Singapore.

-If you’re eligible for Business Lounge access, the Qantas Singapore Lounge offers plenty of showers and some good dining options.
+If you’re eligible for Business Lounge access, the Qantas Singapore Lounge offers plenty of showers, a bar and good dining options.

 Qantas International Lounge, Singapore